It’s a good idea to pack your hospital bag two weeks before your due date because, frankly, you won’t really know when the baby comes.

 As a first time mom, I had to learn how to nurse as I go.
 Having breastfeeding-friendly clothes were a life-saver such as button down shirts, kimono blazers, front-open robes, and nursing clothes.

 Part of making yourself comfortable during labor (if that even makes sense) is to keep your hair out of the way.
-Bring elastics or come to the hospital with your hair already tied or cut in a bob.
+Bring elastics or come to the hospital with your hair already tied or cut in a cute bob.

 Portable bed and pillows- air mattress, foldable beds or sleepers.

 In our experience, the hospital room will only have one bed, one pillow, one flimsy blanket, and one tiny couch your companions can rest on.
-It helps to bring your own gear to survive your days in the hospital.
+It helps to bring your own stuff to survive your days in the hospital.
 I made a mental note of this when I saw my husband trying to get some sleep in the most uncomfortable position by the side of my bed.

-Tip: bring a nursing pillow (or a normal pillow for breastfeeding) so you can rest your arm on it.
+Tip: bring a nursing pillow (or a normal pillow) for breastfeeding so you can rest your arm on it.

 Breastfeeding makes you hungry!
 Not to mention, your companions will be hungry too for looking after you all-day and night.
 Pack on filling snacks, and good for soft-diet ones for the mommy like oatmeal, yogurt, and smoothies.
 I didn’t get to eat solid food until the 2nd day and choices were limited to soup.

 Tip: If you don’t have diet constraints, bring home-cooked meals.
+My dad’s lugaw was so comforting after giving birth.

 For convenience, we charged the hospital bill to our credit card and was planning to withdraw the cash-basis-only fees (doctor’s PF, etc.) at the available ATM.
 Unfortunately, the machine had a glitch and captured our ATM Card.
 Bring cash!